To watch a video about our company culture, philosophy, book marketing services and team approach,

 - Once you’ve been blogging for a while, search your archives for your best blog posts and sell them as a collection (preferably as a low-cost eBook).

 - Add keywords to your blog posts and follow a DIY SEO plan.

-- Guest blog on other popular blogs.
+- Guest blog on other popular blogs as a published author promoting one's book.
 This can be particularly effective for novel promotion when you guest blog on special interest genre blogs.

 - Create an RSS Feed if you don’t already have one, and burn it on Feedburner.com.
 This will allow you to obtain statistics about your readers.

 - Submit your blog to blog directories related to being an author, your genre, etc.

 - Create/join a forum (it doesn't have to be specifically book or publishing related) and actively participate in its community.